rayanserrao/Django_Authorization/README.md

 # Django_Authorization

-Simple example of how Djnago Authorization works.
+Simple example of how Django Authorization works.